Author Reni Eddo-Lodge and former Virago publisher Lennie Goodings are among the winners of Southbank Centre’s Women in Creative Industries Awards.

-Author and journalist Reni Eddo-Lodge won the Bold Moves Award for for her debut book, Why I’m No Longer Talking To White People About Race (Bloomsbury), which is nominated for the Foyles and Blackwell's Book of the Year in 2017.
+Author and journalist Reni Eddo-Lodge won the Bold Moves Award for for her debut book, Why I’m No Longer Talking To White People About Race (Bloomsbury), which is nominated for The British Book Awards' Non-Fiction Narrative Book of the Year.
 The judges called it "a nuanced and balanced conversation around race, which shifted the discourse towards the voices of people of colour".
 The award is for a woman who has taken "daring, bold and ambitious actions, either personally or in their work, which have positively impacted creative form and forged new ways of working".

 Sharmaine Lovegrove left and Lennie Goodings